 The placements will be organised to ensure that students can be observed working across the range of teaching contexts required to enable them to demonstrate that they have reached the Teachers’ Standards for QTS.

 Candidates will be required to be graduates with an Honours Degree at 2:1 or 2:2 level.
-They will also need GCSEs at grades 9 to 4 (A* to C) in English, Maths and Science, and to have passed numeracy and literacy skills tests.
+They will also need GCSEs at grades 9 to 4 (A* to C) in English, Maths and Science.

 Candidates should have made a considered decision to work with children who have special educational needs and have some experience of working with them in either an educational or care environment.